fitzroyacademy/web-app/README.md

 $ cat .python_version
 3.7.3
 # Download and install from https://www.python.org/downloads/, yum, macports, etc
-# If pipenv doesn't work automatically, you may need to:
+# If it's not in your path for some reason, you may need to point pipenv at it:
 $ pipenv install --python /path/to/python/executable
 ```